 Founded in New Zealand in the 1970's.
 After 30 years of manufacturing in NZ, they moved production offshore in 2001.
-Acquired by NZ company Mouton Noir in 2008.
+Acquired by Rebel Sport owner Super Retail Group in 2018.

-This company has states a number of enviromental claims on its website including supporting a tree planting program in New Zealand and making products that last.
+This company has states a number of sustainability claims on its website in the areas of responsible materials and making products that last.

 Cam Walker from Friends of the Earth Melbourne has created a website which profiles outdoor gear companies and rates them according to a range of sustainability criteria.
 Follow the link to see this company's profile.

 Source: Green Outdoor Gear (2011)